Janak-Nirmal/truetype_to_svg/README.md

     clang++ example5.cpp `freetype-config --cflags --libs `
     ./a.out ./FreeSerif.ttf 66 > /tmp/x.svg

-66 = unicode for 'B'. you can use any number here. you can use hex as well.
+66 = unicode for 'B'. you can use any number here.
+(note that the first part of ASCII is the same as unicode so ASCII codes work too)

+You can use hex as well.
 For example, Cherokee Letter O:

     ./a.out ./FreeSerif.ttf 0x13A3 > /tmp/x.svg

 Then in Firefox type 'file:///tmp/x.svg' into your address bar.